 · Extra batteries as needed

-· Lenses Medium telephoto & Wide-angle lens that give you a wide range of length.
-10mm to 200mm if possible
+· Lenses Medium telephoto & Wide-angle lens that gives you 10mm to 200+mm

 · 1.4x or 2x teleconverter for the telephoto—same brand as lens

 · Blower ball for dust

 · Circular polarizing filter